More importantly, how to reverse it!

 The best supplements

 If you want to start taking magnesium, be aware that not all supplements are created equal!
-Magnesium oxide is very poorly absorbed, hence its cheap price.
+The most poorly absorbed is magnesium oxide, hence it’s the cheapest.
 Magnesium citrate powder is ideal if you suffer constipation and/or IBS problems, common with a deficiency.

 Magnesium Chloride solution is IMHO the best option and is highly absorbed.
 In the US you can get ReMag.
 Ionic Magnesium is similar to ReMag but less expensive and can be obtained in the UK as well as the US.
 You can always use a topical Magnesium Chloride by way of a spray such as Ancient Minerals.
 Magnesium Chloride is a very small molecule and is readily absorbed through the skin.